Take a look at all our Webinars and Events!

 Key Value Item Pricing: A Data-Driven Approach

 Take IKEA, for example, which offers breakfasts for approximately only €2.29.
-This strategic pricing of a necessary item draws people into their stores, increasing the likelihood of additional purchases at higher price points.
+This pricing of a necessary item attracts people into their stores.
+This also increases the likelihood of extra purchases at higher price points.
 While the breakfast might not yield high margins, IKEA compensates by gaining margins on other, more expensive items.

-The process of selecting KVIs involves analysing transaction and basket analysis data, understanding shopper price perceptions, and incorporating merchant judgment.
-This multifaceted approach helps identify items that drive value perception, enhance assortment perception, inspire shopping trips, and encourage larger basket sizes.
+• This multifaceted approach helps identify items that drive value perception, improve assortment perception, inspire shopping trips, and encourage larger basket sizes.

 Also Read: Business Benefits of Order or Basket Analysis in B2B